-Ilkay Gundogan is a professional footballer who plays as a midfielder for Manchester City and the German national team.
+Ilkay Gundogan is a professional footballer who plays as a midfielder for Barcelona and the German national team.
 Gundogan is of Turkish descent having been born to two Turkish parents, but was born in Germany.

 Gundogan won the 2011/12 Bundesliga title with Dortmund as well as the DFB Pokal that same season.
 In 2013, he won the DFL-Supercup and played in the final of the UEFA Champions League, which Dortmund lost 2-1 to Bayern Munich.
 He scored Dortmund's only goal - a penalty in the 69th minute.

 Gundogan moved to Manchester City in 2016, where his career continued to grow under Pep Guardiola.

 However, after graduating from the youth system at VfL Bochum and impressing in his stint at FC Nuremberg, Gundogan earned his big move to Borussia Dortmund.
 He made his debut for BVB against rivals Schalke in July 2011 in the DFL-Supercup.

 Good memories from 2012 - what an unforgettable game against Greuther Fürth!
 Wishing my former club @BVB all the best for the upcoming season! ⚽👍🏼 #throwback #hejabvb #BitteDiesmalNiemandenAufDemParkplatzVergessen 😂 pic.twitter.com/EHaLD3XGoM— Ilkay Gündogan (@IlkayGuendogan) August 20, 2018

 In July 2013, Dortmund beat Bayern 4-2 in the DFL-Supercup and Gundogan scored in the match.
 However, Dortmund struggled to keep pace with a financially powerful Bayern over the next few years.
 Jurgen Klopp left the club in 2015 and Gundogan followed suit a year later, joining Manchester City ahead of the 2016/17 season.